Red Sox vs. Blue Jays Player Props Betting Odds

 Verdugo Stats

-- Verdugo has 38 hits with seven doubles, a triple, five home runs, 10 walks and 18 RBI.
+- Verdugo has 40 hits with nine doubles, a triple, five home runs, 10 walks and 18 RBI.
 He's also stolen two bases.

-- Verdugo will look for his fourth straight game with a hit in this matchup.
-In his last five games he is batting .304 with three doubles, two home runs, a walk and six RBI.
+- Verdugo will look for his fifth straight game with a hit in this matchup.
+In his last five games he is hitting .348 with four doubles, two home runs, a walk and six RBI.

 Verdugo Recent Games